Chingri Malaikari

 Chingri malaikari is an iconic Bengali prawn curry made by cooking large tiger prawns (bagda chingri) or giant freshwater prawns (golda chingri) in a super-subtle, super-creamy coconut-milk sauce.
 Don’t be fooled by the elegant appearance of this well-loved Bengali treat—chingri malaikari is looks deceptively complicated to cook, when in reality it is easier to make than even chicken or egg curry!

-The name of this chingri macher recipe bears somewhat of a double meaning.
-‘Malai’ meaning ‘cream’ recalls the coconut-milk base in which the prawns are cooked.
-However, this prawn recipe seems to have made its way into Bengali kitchens through contact with Malaysian traders; so ‘malaikari’ is actually ‘Malay’ curry, over time transliterated as ‘malai’ curry.
+The provenance of the name of this chingri macher recipe is often misattributed to the word ‘malai’ meaning ‘cream’, which recalls the coconut-milk base in which the prawns are cooked.
+However, it is more likely that this prawn recipe seems to have made its way into Bengali kitchens through contact with Malaysian traders; so ‘malaikari’ is actually ‘Malay’ curry, over time transliterated as ‘malai’ curry.

-In this detailed video we show you how to prepare a gorgeous, creamy chingri malaikari, starting from a walkthrough of how you can clean and devein giant tiger (bagda) or freshwater (golda) prawns.
-With this step by step recipe video at your disposal, there is no reason why you should hop over to you nearest Bhojohori Manna to satiate your chingri malaikari cravings!
+In this detailed video, we show you how to prepare a gorgeous, creamy chingri malaikari, starting from a walkthrough of how you can clean and devein giant tiger (bagda) or freshwater (golda) prawns yourself, at home.
+With this step-by-step recipe video at your disposal, satiating your chingri malaikari cravings has never been easier!

 Books in this recipe